libreofficedocker/libreoffice-unoserver/README.md

 ## About

-The LibreOffice with unoserver on Docker
+The packaged unoserver with REST APIs using Libreoffice in Docker

 ### Pre-built image